Speech Pathology Programs in New Mexico - NM

 Steps to Become a Speech and Language Pathologist in New Mexico

-- Attend New Mexico speech pathology graduate programs that offer master’s degrees in speech-language pathology, speech language and hearing science, and communication disorders.
-Have your transcripts sent directly to the New Mexico Speech-Language Pathology, Audiology and Hearing Aid Dispensing Practices Board (address below)
+- Complete a master’s degree program in speech-language pathology, speech language and hearing science, or communication disorders.
+Have your transcripts sent directly to the New Mexico Speech-Language Pathology, Audiology and Hearing Aid Dispensing Practices Board (address below).

-- Complete a yearlong Clinical Fellowship that should be supervised by someone who already holds a CCC.
+- Complete a yearlong Clinical Fellowship supervised by someone who already holds a CCC.
 Have documentation of such sent directly to the Board.

 - Take the national Praxis II Specialty Area Test in Speech Pathology offered by Educational Testing Services (ETS).
 Have your scores sent to the Board.
 You can get more information directly from ETS by writing to: